MCluck90/fxi/doc/semantic-actions.md

 ### #EAL - End of Argument List

-  * While SAS.pop is not the Beginning of Argument List SAR, place each argument into an Argument List SAR.
+  * While SAS.top is not the Beginning of Argument List SAR, place each argument into an Argument List SAR.
 Push the Argument List SAR on to the SAS.

 ### #func - Function

   * Pop the Argument List and the Identifier from the SAS then use them to form a Function SAR.
+Verify the function exists.
 Push the Function SAR on to the SAS.

 ### #if - If